 The studies consider LTE as the relevant technology for MFCN with technical characteristics in accordance with ETSI TS 136.101 [3] for LTE UE and ETSI TS 136.104 [4] for LTE BS.
 The main parameters for PMSE receivers considered in the studies were derived from ETSI TR 102 546 [5].

 The details of the studies, performed with Monte-Carlo simulations are provided in the Annex 1 of ECC Report 191 [2], where probabilities of interference are determined for the scenarios outlined in Table 1:.
-These studies contain only analogue PMSE devices but might be applied also for digital PMSE devices.
+These studies contain only analogue PMSE devices but the conclusions might be applied also for digital PMSE devices.

-The results show that a setup procedure is required to ensure the needed QoS for PMSE, in the presence of a MFCN (see ANNEX 2:), since PMSE is able to operate only within environments where the operational channels provide sufficiently high QoS.
-The studies regarding the impact on PMSE show the conditions under which PMSE is able to find an operational channel with a sufficient QoS.

 The most critical case is when the MFCN LTE UE is used close to the PMSE receiver.
 For the estimation of the probability of interference, a spatial separation is assumed: 5 m for indoor and 15 m for outdoor.
 If this separation distance is increased, the probability of interference decreases accordingly.

 For the case that the MFCN LTE macro BS and PMSE are located both outdoor a separation distance of 100m is sufficient to ensure that PMSE has the possibility to find an operational channel.
-The operation of a MCFN LTE pico station in the same room/hall where PMSE is used should be avoided if additional mitigation techniques are not applied.
+The operation of PMSE equipment in the same room/hall where a MFCN LTE pico station is used should be avoided if additional mitigation techniques are not applied.
 For frequency offsets larger than 1 MHz and 100 m separation, the impact of the MFCN LTE base station can be neglected.

 The probability of interference is considerably reduced if PMSE is operated indoor and the MFCN LTE base station is located outdoor due to the wall attenuation.
 In that case PMSE could find an operational channel with a sufficient QoS.